Valerie Cossette Shows Off Incredible Curves In A Lace-Up Bodysuit

 Fans of Valerie Cossette were treated to an eyeful of curves on Thursday, as the Canadian beauty took to Instagram to share a tantalizing full-body selfie that perfectly showed off her stunning figure.
 Snapped at home, the photo showed the gorgeous brunette posing on the floor in front of a large mirror that captured her curvaceous body in all of its splendor.
-Valerie put on a leggy display as she sat down on a shaggy throw rug, stretching out her toned pins in the foreground of the shot.
+Valerie put on a display as she sat down on a shaggy throw rug, stretching out her toned legs in the foreground of the shot.
 Her hourglass frame was also admirably showcased, as the tattooed model rocked a form-fitting outfit that highlighted all of her voluptuous assets.

 The Fashion Nova ambassador looked incredible in a floral bodysuit from the popular brand — a classy number that was just as elegant as it was revealing.
 The low-cut one-piece was a vintage-gray color covered in numerous full-bloom roses in complementing pastel-pink and soft green tones.
 The chic palette looked flattering against her fair skin and emphasized her long, raven tresses, which Valerie wore down for the shot.
 Her sleek mane was parted in the center and brushed over her back and shoulder, draping down her perky bust.

 The sleeveless bodysuit left her impressive arm and shoulder ink well within eyesight for her audience to admire.
-Her thigh tattoo was also on display, as the outfit had no trouble showing off her round hip and sexy legs thanks to its high cut.
+Her thigh tattoo was also on display, as the outfit had no trouble showing off her round hips and sexy legs thanks to its high cut.
 The one-piece was cinched with a wide, white lace waistband that accentuated her lithe midsection, adding sophistication to the look.
 A matching lace-up panel decorated the plunging neckline, showing a tantalizing glimpse of her shapely chest.

-Valerie paired the outfit with a stylish glam, accentuating her already beautiful features with what looked like a bold cat-eye makeup.
+Valerie paired the outfit with a stylish makeup look, accentuating her already beautiful features with what looked like bold cat-eye makeup.
 She appeared to wear a satin pink lipstick, which mirrored the pastel shade of her bodysuit.
 The makeup application also seemed to include long lashes, sculpted eyebrows, and rosy cheeks.
-She discretely adorned her décolletage with a thin necklace.
-A gold band shone on her finger, completing her look.
+She discretely adorned her décolletage with a thin necklace, and a gold band shone on her finger, completing her look.
 Her fingers were fanned over the colorful phone case, revealing her natural-looking manicure.

-The Bang Energy model wasn’t looking at her reflection, gazing into the screen with a coquettish smile that didn’t escape fans’ attention, making the topic of several of the gushing comments that quickly piled up under her post.
+The Bang Energy model wasn’t looking at her reflection, gazing into the screen with a coquettish smile that didn’t escape fans’ attention, becoming the topic of several of the gushing comments that quickly piled up under her post.

 “Nice picture of you.
 Sweet smile,” wrote one person.